-- thickness (str or Dataset) One of: a variable, in the dataset, which contains the variable thicknesses; a .nc file which contains the thicknesses; or a Dataset that contains the thicknesses.
+- thickness (str or Dataset) This must be supplied when vertical levels vary spatially.
+One of: a variable, in the dataset, which contains the variable thicknesses; a .nc file which contains the thicknesses; or a Dataset that contains the thicknesses.
 Note: the .nc file or Dataset must only contain one variable. - depth_range (list) Set a depth range if desired.
-Should be of the form [min_depth, max_depth].
+Should be of the form [min_depth, max_depth]. - fixed (bool) Define whether the vertical levels are the same in all spatial locations.
+Set to True if they are, e.g. you have z-levels.
+If you have the likes of sigma-coordinates, set this to True.

-If you wanted to sum of values across all vertical levels of every variable in a dataset, you would do this:
+If you wanted to sum of values across all vertical levels of every variable in a dataset that has spatially fixed vertical levels, you would do this:

 '''

-ds.vertical_sum()
+ds.vertical_sum(fixed = True)

 '''

-nctoolkit.DataSet.vertical cumsum
+nctoolkit.DataSet.vertical_cumsum